sosy-lab/benchexec/contrib/slurm/README.md

 ## Overview of the Workflow

-The workflow is based on `localexecution.py`, and uses the same general layout.
-However, instead of delegating to `runexec`, it delegates to `srun`.
+This works similarly to BenchExec, however, instead of delegating each run to `runexec`, it delegates to `srun` from SLURM.

 1. If the `--singularity` option is given, the script wraps the command to run in a container.
 This is useful for dependency management (in most HPC environments, arbitrary package installations are frowned upon).
 For a simple container, use the following: